Faculty & Staff

 Biography

 Dr. Lisa Griffin has served as the Director of the School of Health & Human Performance (SHHP) since 2013.
 In this role, she provides administrative leadership to SHHP and assists with the implementation of the College of Health Sciences’ programs, instruction and service goals.
-Prior to 2013, she was the Chair of the Department of Kinesiology at Georgia College (2010-2013), and the Program Coordinator for the Master in Arts in Teaching (MAT) Kinesiology/Physical Education degree (2008-2009).
-Before coming to Georgia College, Dr. Griffin served as a principal in a K-8 charter school and as a college professor.
+Prior to 2013, she was the Chair of the Department of Kinesiology at Georgia College & State University (2010-2013), and the Program Coordinator for the Master in Arts in Teaching (MAT) Kinesiology/Physical Education degree (2008-2009).
+Before coming to Georgia College & State University, Dr. Griffin served as a principal in a K-8 charter school and as a college professor.
 Her jobs have taken her to West Virginia, Maine, New York, North Carolina, and finally to Georgia.
-Dr. Griffin is a certified health and physical education teacher who earned a master’s degree in motor development and doctorate in physical education teacher education from West Virginia University.
+Dr. Griffin is a certified health and physical education teacher who earned a master’s degree in motor development and a doctorate in physical education teacher education from West Virginia University.

 Image